kevinkovalchik/RawTools/README.md

 ## [2.0.7] 2022-05-06
 ### Changes
-- Fix an issue with parse and qc triggering.
+- Fix a major issue with parse and qc triggering.
-- Fixed an issue that would cause QC to fail if no search results were found.
+- Fixed an issue that would cause QC to fail if no or insufficient search results were found.

 ## RawTools 2.0.6a released
 ### Changes